The Job Is Not To Build

 Answering these questions is the only thing that matters at first.
 Once the team has figured out the answers you have a business.
 Simple, but difficult.
 This process will take months or years.

 Your job is to use your skills to help the team figure out these five things.
-Here is what you can can do to help.
+Here is what you can do to help.

 Identify the bigger problem